Cscharf91/gravy-take-home/README.md

 ---

-This is a simple CRUD API created for the Gravy take home challenge.
+This is a simple CRUD API created in Express.js for the Gravy take home challenge.
 After completing the prompt, I decided to add a few extra routes since I had most of the logic set up.

 ## Get Started: